CrunchyData/postgres-operator/docs/content/contributing/developer-setup.md

 # Prerequisites

-The target development host for these instructions is a CentOS 8 or RHEL 8 host.
+The target development host for these instructions is a RHEL 8 host.
 Others operating systems are possible, however we do not support building or running the Operator on others at this time.

 ## Environment Variables